Coast to Forest: Mental Health Promotion in Rural Oregon

 Increase knowledge and awareness about mental health, substance abuse, and available helping resources;

-Decrease stigma related to substance abuse and mental health;
+Decrease stigma related to substance use disorder and mental health;

 Increase skills and confidence for helping community members in distress;